Jennifer F. Hillman

 Partner

-Jennifer F. Hillman is a Partner in Rivkin Radler’s Personal, Family & Business Planning Practice Group as a fiduciary, trust and estate litigator.
-Her practice includes all manner of contested and uncontested Surrogate’s Court proceedings and include accounting proceedings, probate contests, discovery proceedings, and commercial litigation related to estates.
-These proceedings review the actions of trustees, executors and other fiduciaries, protect and recover estate and trust assets and other matters related to trusts and estates.
+Jennifer F. Hillman is a partner in Rivkin Radler’s Trusts & Estates Practice Group as a fiduciary, trust and estate litigator.
+Her practice includes all manner of contested and uncontested Surrogate’s Court proceedings and includes accounting proceedings, probate contests, discovery proceedings, and commercial litigation related to estates.
+These proceedings review the actions of trustees, executors and other fiduciaries, protect and recover estate and trust assets, and other related matters.

 Articles